Dag Hammarskjöld for the Future

-Hammarskjöld Inversio is a network bureau available for those who are inspired by Dag Hammarskjöld.
-We are aiming to make his legacy available to everyone, especially young people mainly by spreading his philosophy and deeds through collaborations, events, exhibitions, publications, and lectures.
+Hammarskjöld Inversio is aiming to make Dag Hammarskjöld’s legacy available to everyone, especially young people, mainly by spreading his philosophy and deeds through collaborations, events, exhibitions, publications, and lectures.

-Our task is primarily to inspire and engage the new generation to commit to Dag's mission and incorporate his set of values into modern times.
+Our task is primarily to inspire and engage the new generation to learn from Dag Hammarskjöld and to commit to his mission.
+Hammarskjöld Inversio incorporates his set of values into modern times.

 Swedish statesman Dag Hammarskjöld served as secretary-general of the United Nations for eight years, from 1953 until his death on September 18, 1961.